University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/github_repositories_practical/github_repositories_practical.md

 * Click on your user icon in the top right
 * Click "Settings"
 * In bottom left menu option - "Developer Settings", then "Personal Access token"
-* Generate new token, label it something like "bioinformatics VM", it needs repository access
+* Generate new token, label it something like "bioinformatics VM".
+Make sure you click the first tickbox "repo" so you can use it to push/pull

-If you have password access to your VM, and you are happy to store your password in plain text on the VM, then you can do so via:
+**DO NOT CLOSE THIS TAB** - leave it open so you can copy/paste it below

+You can store your token (as plaintext on the VM) via:

 ```
 git config --global credential.helper store
 ```

-Otherwise, just leave the tab open so you can copy/paste it, or copy/paste it into a temporary text editor
+If you do this you will only have to enter your token once.
+If someone gets this token they can make changes to your GitHub repo so please password protect your VMs

+When it comes time to enter git username/passwords - you do NOT enter your github password, you use this token.

 ## Projects

 Create a new project
-*

 * In the top right hand corner, click the plus symbol, then “new repository”
 * Call it eg 'week9_github_practical'
 * Choose a licence, add a README.
-Probably make it private
+* If you want to make a wiki later, you need to make it public (only "pro" / "enterprise" and organisations (eg educational institutions) can have private repo wikis)

 ## Clone your repo

 * Copy/paste the URL at the top of your project
 * Clone it to your VM
+* If your repo is private, you will need to enter your username/password here.
+The password is the access token (not GitHub password)
 * Make a change to the README.md

 ```